Shockwave Therapy Clinic in Calgary

 Low energy shockwave therapy is conducted over two to three sessions and ranges from being not painful to mildly painful.
 On the other hand, high energy shockwave therapy can be painful and general anesthesia is administered during the procedure.

-Give us a call at 587-325-0253 to discover how Shockwave Therapy can treat chronic pain or injury.
+Call our Calgary clinic at 587-325-0253 to discover how Shockwave Therapy can treat chronic pain or injury.